d-maurer/dm.xmlsec.binding/dm/xmlsec/binding/README.txt

 ...     doc = parse(enc_file)
 ...     encData = xmlsec.findNode(doc, xmlsec.enc("EncryptedData"))
 ...     encCtx = xmlsec.EncCtx(mngr)
+...     # In some of our examples, the `KeyInfo` is not complete.
+...     # We need to activate "lax key searching" for them ...	encCtx.key_info_flags |= xmlsec.KeySearchLax
 ...     dr = encCtx.decrypt(encData)
 ...     if isinstance(dr, _Element):
 ...         # decrypted XML